Institut for Naturfagenes Didaktik

-As a historian and philosopher of science employed at a Faculty of Science I am engaged in making history, philosophy and sociology of science relevant to researchers and educators as well as to academic leaders and policy makers.
+As a historian and philosopher of science I am engaged in making history, philosophy and sociology of science relevant to researchers and educators as well as to academic leaders and policy makers.

 I was elected member of the European Academy of Sciences in 2018 and corresponding member of l'Academie Internationale de Philosophie des Sciences in 2019.